 Note: The arisings data for C&I waste since adoption of the WLP is produced as a single figure.
 The growth rates however vary for the commercial and industrial elements of the waste streams.
-In order to overcome this (as it is not clear what the split is between the two elements of the stream), a 1% uplift has been applied to the higher growth rate.
+To overcome this, as it is not clear what the split is between the two elements of the stream, a 1% uplift has been applied to the higher growth rate.
 This is an over-estimation but is more accurate than attempting to split it and risk 'under forecasting'.

 - 5.13.
-Figure 3 shows that, under the high growth scenario, arisings in 2031 are likely to be 206,000 tonnes lower than originally anticipated when the WLP was prepared.
+Figure 3 shows that, under the high growth scenario, arisings in 2031 are likely to be significantly lower (280,000 tonnes) than originally anticipated when the WLP was prepared.
 However, there was a change in methodology in 2016 which resulted in a lower C&I arisings figure. - 5.14.
-The amount of C&I waste going to landfill has been falling since 2013 and the proportion of C&I waste that is sent for recycling or 'other management' has been broadly increasing which is in line with the WLP's aspiration to achieve 'zero waste to landfill' by 2031.
-C&I recycling rates for this monitoring year were 55%.
+Despite some variation, the amount of C&I waste going to landfill has generally been falling since 2013 and the proportion of C&I waste that is sent for recycling or 'other management' has been broadly increasing which is in line with the WLP's aspiration to achieve 'zero waste to landfill' by 2031.
+C&I recycling rates for this monitoring year were 49%.

-C&I Arisings by Management Type (2015/16 to 2021/22) 100 21% 22% 34% 41% 41% 46% 20% 10% 14% 14% 50 12% 45% 45% 42% 20 10 Year
+C&I Arisings by Management Type (2013/14 to 2022/23) 100 21% 22% 41% 41% 70 20% 10% Percentage 7% 50 12% 40 30 20 10